WennderSantos/turtlechallange/README.md

 ```

 ### Running the application from the source code
+This command will install an executable binary of the app in `.stack-work/install/{name/version_of_your_so}/lts-12.12/compiler_version/bin`

 ```
 stack build
 ```

-This command will install an executable binary of the app in `.stack-work/install/{name/version_of_your_so}/lts-12.12/compiler_version/bin`

 To run the app, you have to call the executable generated passing the config files.
 There are two files ready to use in `/file-samples`.
 Follow an example of the command to run the app (using my machine).
 ```
 .stack-work/install/x86_64-osx/lts-12.12/8.4.3/bin/turtleChallange-exe /file-samples/gameSettings /file-samples/moves
 ```

-The run command will result in a log of sequences, containing the result of each action read of moves file.
+This command will result in a log of sequences, containing the result of each action read of moves file.

 # Code and design decisions
 As this is a small exercise, I decided to put all the types needed in one file `Board` just to simplify.